Palm Beach and West Palm Beach Securities Litigation & Arbitration Lawyer

 Recently, many states, including Florida, have enacted new elder abuse legislation to strengthen the laws and protections for our growing elderly population.
 This new legislation imposes more responsibility on financial institutions to monitor and report suspicious account activity in accounts owned by elderly clients.

-If you believe that you or someone close to you is a victim of elder abuse or financial misconduct, contact the Wolper Law Firm immediately for a free consultation and evaluation of potential claims.
+If you believe that you or someone close to you is a victim of elder abuse or financial misconduct, contact the Wolper Law Firm, P.A. immediately for a free consultation and evaluation of potential claims.

-The Wolper Law Firm Also Represents Honest Financial Advisors In West Palm Beach And Palm Beach In Regulatory, Employment And Compliance Matters
+The Wolper Law Firm, P.A.
+Also Represents Honest Financial Advisors In West Palm Beach And Palm Beach In Regulatory, Employment And Compliance Matters

 Separately, when a West Palm Beach and Palm Beach Financial Advisor becomes at odds with his or her employing brokerage firm, it is necessary that an attorney is consulted and retained.
 This often occurs when the brokerage firm eliminates a line of business that is crucial to the Financial Advisors’ financial well-being.
 It also occurs when the brokerage firm makes promises to Financial Advisors in order to lure them from competitors.
 These promises can include money, assistants, or access to certain trading desks and products.
 If the brokerage firm retracts its promises, and leaves the Financial Advisor in an untenable position, counseling with a securities attorney at an early stage is critical.
 This conduct by the employing brokerage firm may constitute a violation of the employment laws, including anti-discrimination statutes, and wage and hour statutes.
 It may also rise to the level of constructive discharge or wrongful termination.

-The Wolper Law Firm can help counsel Financial Advisors regarding disputes with their employing brokerage firm and, if necessary, litigate your employment case through the trial phase.
-If you are a Financial Advisor in West Palm Beach or Palm Beach, and you have regulatory, compliance or employment issues or disputes, contact the Wolper Law Firm for a free consultation and case assessment.
+The Wolper Law Firm, P.A. can help counsel Financial Advisors regarding disputes with their employing brokerage firm and, if necessary, litigate your employment case through the trial phase.
+If you are a Financial Advisor in West Palm Beach or Palm Beach, and you have regulatory, compliance or employment issues or disputes, contact the Wolper Law Firm, P.A. for a free consultation and case assessment.

 Schedule a Free Consultation with a Palm Beach and West Palm Beach Securities Litigation & Arbitration Attorney.